 There may also be sponsor specific proposal requirements for affiliate faculty proposing research through a UW department.
 For example: Burroughs Wellcome Fund (BWF)

-FHCRC and UW jointly determine which institution receives a grant or contract (primary institution).
-A staff assignment or subaward is used to compensate for costs of the secondary institution with personnel involved in the project.
+FHCC and UW jointly determine which institution receives a grant or contract (primary institution).
+A staff assignment or subaward is used to compensate for the costs of the secondary institution with personnel involved in the project.

 Staff assignments provide a way to compensate salary, benefits and related personnel expenses (e.g. tuition) for those working at the primary institution, such as:

 - First-year students enrolled in the joint UW-FHCC Molecular and Cellular Biology training program